ap-chen/chosen/contributing.md

 **Note:** In an effort to keep open issues to a manageable number, we will close any issues that do not provide enough information for us to be able to work on a solution.
-You will be encoraged to reopen the after providing the necessary details.
+You will be encoraged to reopen it after providing the necessary details.

 <a name="features"></a>
 ## Feature requests